Bill Hosokawa: Career

 Hosokawa finally received a position with a major metropolitan newsroom after World War II, when he accepted a job with the Denver Post.
-He served as a war correspondent for the Denver Post during the Korean War and Vietnam War.
+The Post's new editor and publisher, Palmer Hoyt, used his new position to change the paper's image of being anti-Japanese.
+He employed Hosokawa, who served as a war correspondent for the Denver Post through the Korean War and Vietnam War.
 He also worked at the Post as a columnist, associate editor, and assistant managing editor at the paper.
 He also held the post of the editor of the Denver Post's Sunday magazine for 25 years.
+Hosokawa's time with The Post lasted nearly 40 years.

-He left the Denver Post in 1984 and took a position as the reader ombudsman at the Rocky Mountain News, which was the archrival of the Denver Post.
+He left the Denver Post in 1984 and took a position as the reader ombudsman at the Rocky Mountain News, which was the arch-rival of the Denver Post.
 He remained with the Rocky Mountain News for eight years, until his retirement from the newspaper business in 1992.

+For 58 years, from 1942 until 2000, Hosokawa published a regular column in the Japanese American Citizens League's (JACL) newspaper, The Pacific Citizen.
+Hosokawa also served as president of the JACL from 1958 to 1960.
+In his column, "Out of the Frying Pan," he wrote about topics including his own family life, civil rights, and Japanese American literature and culture including John Okada's 1957 novel No-No Boy, which told the story of a young adult Japanese American man throughout his life in Seattle following his internment.

 Hosokawa worked to promote opportunities from Nisei and Sansei Japanese Americans during his career.
+Hosokawa wrote letters to President Franklin D. Roosevelt, First Lady Eleanor Roosevelt, and Secretary of State Cordell Hull in which he spoke about the loyalty of Japanese Americans in the midst of increased anti-Japanese sentiment.
+He defended and advocated for the Japanese American community during this time of distrust, convincing The Seattle Times to print a full page of photos depicting Japanese Americans engaged in everyday life to humanize them to readership, and to show that they were "peaceful, law-abiding," and "constructive" as told to Densho.

 He often helped Japanese Americans, as well as recent immigrants, find jobs and counseling.
 According to the Rocky Mountain News, Hosokawa once even gave away his living room couch to a couple who needed it.
 He also worked to promote positive Japan–United States relations.
 He served as the Honorary Consul General of Japan for Colorado from 1976 until 1999.
+Even after he retired, Hosokawa was involved with organizations such as the Japan America Society of Colorado and the American Civil Liberties Union (ACLU).